infosecB/awesome-detection-engineering/README.md

 - [Elastic Detection Rules](https://github.com/elastic/detection-rules/tree/main/rules) - Elastic's detection rules written natively for the Elastic SIEM.
 Can easily be converted for use by other SIEMs using Uncoder.
 - [AWS GuardDuty Findings](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_finding-types-active.html) - A list of all AWS GuardDuty Findings, their descriptions, and associated data sources.
 - [GCP Security Command Center Findings](https://cloud.google.com/security-command-center/docs/concepts-security-sources#threats) - A list of all GCP Security Command Center Findings, their descriptions, and associated data sources.
+- [Azure Defender for Cloud Security Alerts](https://docs.microsoft.com/en-us/azure/defender-for-cloud/alerts-reference) - A list of all Azure Security for Cloud Alerts, their descriptions, and associated data sources.
 - [Center for Threat Informed Defense Security Stack Mappings](https://github.com/center-for-threat-informed-defense/security-stack-mappings) - Describes cloud computing platform's (Azure, AWS) built-in detection capabilities and their mapings to the MITRE ATT&CK framework.

 ## Logging, Monitoring & Data Sources